 Echoing the warnings of Andrew Argue, Mike Michaolwicz detailed the dangers of focusing too much on impact and giving services away for free.
 Some of these businesses have already given so much away that they’re hurting, downsizing, and shutting down.
 Instead, Mike advises to build up on the foundations of sales, then profit, and order before focusing on impact.

 10. Double-down on relationships.
 The subscription model, or Value Pricing 2.0, puts relationships at the center of the business.
-Focus on efficiency with your processes; focus on effectiveness with your clients. -Ron Baker
+Focus on efficiency with your processes; focus on the effectiveness with your clients. –Ron Baker

 One of the founding fathers of value pricing in accounting, Ron Baker is no stranger to ebbing and flowing with the changing tides of economic change.
 Unpacking the concept of “Value Pricing 2.0,” Ron explained how subscription pricing is like pricing the relationship and the portfolio, instead of pricing the customer in Value Pricing 1.0.